RaiMan/SikuliX-2014/README.md

 **Module Jython**

-Implements the Jython support for the IDE and for running scripts using Jython as scripting language.<br />
+Implements Jython support for the IDE and for running scripts using Jython as scripting language.<br />
-(contained in packages sikuli-ide.jar and sikuli-script.jar)
+(contained in package sikulix.jar)

+**Module JRuby**

+Implements JRuby support for the IDE and for running scripts using JRuby as scripting language.<br />
+(optionally contained in package sikulix.jar)

 **Module Basics**